Phantom fluid cosmology: Impact of a phantom hidden sector on cosmological observables: Conclusions

 In this work, we have reconsidered the cosmological consequences of a phantom field, a scalar with the wrong-sign kinetic term.
 Such a theory must be a low-momentum effective description, valid below some cutoff $\Lambda$.
 We refined a previous estimated upper limit to show that $\Lambda\lesssim 19\,$MeV, from observational constraints on diffuse gamma rays.
 At higher scales, phantom models must revert to a theory with normal-sign kinetic terms.

 Unlike the great majority of phantom dark energy studies, we assumed the vacuum expectation value of the field vanishes, so that its potential makes no contribution to the Hubble expansion.
 Instead, the spontaneous breakdown of the vacuum into phantom particles plus normal ones produces a fluid that behaves as dark energy, as long as there is a mismatch between the masses of the two kinds of particles.
 We showed that the equation of state of this exotic ``ghost fluid'' always violates the null energy condition (NEC), since it lies in the interval $-1.3 \lesssim w_{\rm eff} < -1.5$ at all times (see Fig.\ \ref{fig:SN_bounds}, right).
-Therefore, even if at the present time the net contribution of the ghost fluid to the energy budget of the Universe is small, $\Omega_g \ll 1$, eventually it will come to dominate over the cosmological constant and lead to a ``big rip'' singularity in the future \cite{Caldwell:2003vq}.
+Therefore, even if at the present time the net contribution of the ghost fluid to the energy budget of the Universe is small, $\Omega_g \ll 1$, eventually it will come to dominate over the cosmological constant.
+However since the phantom theory is only an effective description valid below the scale $\Lambda$, the usual ``big rip'' singularity that would occur in the future \cite{Caldwell:2003vq} is avoided.
+Nevertheless, the accelerated expansion that occurs before the cutoff is reached will be sufficient to disrupt any object whose density falls below $\Lambda^4$.
+For example, the sun would be ripped apart if $\Lambda \gtrsim 10\,$keV.

 We found that the NEC-violating equation of state is at odds with combined cosmological data if one tries to make the ghost fluid account for all of the dark energy.
 Instead, there is an upper bound $\Omega_g \lesssim 0.2$, requiring it to be subdominant to the contribution from cosmological constant, $0.5 \lesssim \Omega_\Lambda \le 0.7$.